How To Build a Brick Arch

 READ

-How To Patch a Hole in Brick Wall
+How To Plug Hole in Brick

 Mix the mortar and add it to the top of each brick pillar at the sides of the arch.
 Then, add one brick to each side, ensuring that the centre of the brick lines up with the striking point.
 Continuing adding bricks one at a time, alternating each side until you add the keystone brick.
 When you place the keystone brick, it will lock the rest of the bricks into place and transfer the tension from the wooden frame to the pillars.